preface-ai/coding-guideline-tips-and-others/guidelines/backend-coding-standard/error_handling/use_bang_methods_to_capture_errors_that_we_do_not_expect_to_happen.md

-# Ues bang methods to capture errors that we don't expect to happen.
+# Use bang methods to capture errors that we don't expect to happen.
 # Description
 Use bang methods to capture errors that we don't expect to happen.
 To be specified, use